smaroukis/smaroukis.github.io/_posts/2020-04-16-how-i-built-this.md

 [^1]: `~> 3.8` in a Gemile means any version equal to or greater than 3.8 but less than the next major version (4.0)

 [^2]: The syntax for a Windows machine will differ.
 Using `git-bash` (recommended) I used a backlash to escape the current working directory like `docker run -v /$(pwd):/srv/jekyll jekyll/jekyll`.
 For full paths you would need to follow Windows syntax before the colon and Linux after: `docker run -v c:\\path\\to\\Windows\\dir:/srv/jekyll ...`

+[^3]: You would want to do this if you've updated a gemfile with new themes.
+Other commands would be `docker exec -it <container_name> gem install "new-jekyll-theme"`.

+[^4]: In theory you should be able avoid this by caching the gems locally by additionally mounting a volume to the container's `/usr/local/bundle` directory (e.g. `docker run -v $(pwd):/srv/jekyll -v $(pwd)/gemcache:/usr/local/bundle jekyll/jekyll jekyll build`), but due to permissions errors I was not able to get this to work.

 [jekyll-docs]: https://jekyllrb.com/docs/
 [jekyll-serve-windows]: https://tonyho.net/jekyll-docker-windows-and-0-0-0-0/